jposada202020/CircuitPython_uplot/docs/quick_start.rst

 Options available are:
     * backround_color: Allows to change the background color.
 The default is black.
+    * box_color: Allows to change the box color.
+Default is white.

 We tell the microcontroller to display our plot: